Billy Bass Nelson: Life and career

 In the 1990s, Nelson enjoyed a surge of name-checking by such legendary bassists as John Norwood Fisher (of Fishbone) and Flea (of the Red Hot Chili Peppers), while his early Funkadelic work was being sampled often by hip hop artists.
 Joining with some other P-Funk alumni, in 1994 Nelson released the album Out of the Dark under the name O.G.
 Funk.
-Since 1994 he has served in various touring lineups of Parliament-Funkadelic.
-He has also toured with P-Funk spinoff acts the 420 Funk Mob and Sons of Funk.
+After 1994, he served in various touring lineups of Parliament-Funkadelic.
+He also toured with P-Funk spinoff acts the 420 Funk Mob and Sons of Funk.

+Guitar Player described Nelson as "the Wynton Marsalis of funk: an opinionated player with strong views about what is and isn't genuinely funky".
+Nelson pointed to a song like "You and Your Folks, Me and My Folks" from Maggot Brain for an archetypal funk tempo.
+He mused, "Funk is meant to be played at a very specific tempo.
+A lot of groups play ... it all too fast.
+If you want to play that raw, serious funk, you have to slow it down."

+On January 26, 2026, George Clinton said that Nelson had died while receiving hospice care, but his family denied this.
+However, Nelson died on January 31, 2026, three days after his 75th birthday.

+In a tribute article shortly after his death, Ultimate Guitar said "Nelson's contribution to funk and rock remains very significant."